nicoversity/unity_rworldmap/README.md

 ## Features

 * R script required to access and generate all `Vector2` country data from the *rworldmap* package.
+* Generation of C# classes that implement the provided `IRWMMeshData.cs` interface.
-* Unity3D script to visualize all country data as individual `GameObjects`.
+* Unity3D script to visualize all country data as individual `GameObjects`, integrated using [Unity - PolyExtruder](https://github.com/nicoversity/unity_polyextruder).
 * comprehensive documentation across all source files

 ## Dependencies